Skip to content

 /data/adb/ksu/bin/busybox sh -o standalone <script>

-To make sure all subsequent sh shell executed also runs in standalone mode, option 1 is the preferred method (and this is what KernelSU and the KernelSU manager internally use) as environment variables are inherited down to child processes.
+To make sure all subsequent sh shell executed also runs in standalone mode, option 1 is the preferred method (and this is what KernelSU and the KernelSU manager use internally) as environment variables are inherited down to child processes.

 KernelSU's BusyBox is now using the binary file compiled directly from the Magisk project.
 Thanks to Magisk!
 Therefore, you don't have to worry about compatibility issues between BusyBox scripts in Magisk and KernelSU because they are exactly the same!